jakryd/jakryd.github.io/content/_index.md

 draft: false
 ---

 We have an opening for a PhD student position.
-More information here: https://euraxess.ec.europa.eu/jobs/816551.
+More information: https://euraxess.ec.europa.eu/jobs/857390

 ---
 ##### Research